Nevada

 Absentee Voting

-All voters are eligible to vote absentee in Nevada.
-County and city clerks mail absentee/mail-in ballots automatically to all active registered voters in every election.
+All voters are eligible to vote by mail in Nevada.
+County and city clerks send mail-in ballots automatically to all active registered voters in every election.
 Your completed ballot must be postmarked by Election Day and arrive by the fourth day after Election Day.
-You, or someone that you authorized, can also bring your ballot to your county clerk or registrar of voters’ office, or to a drop box at polling locations and other sites in your county during the early-voting period and on Election Day.
-The address of your designated polling place can be found at My Voter File .
+You, or someone that you authorized, can also bring your ballot to a drop box at polling locations and other sites in your county during the early-voting period and on Election Day.
+The address of your designated polling place can be found at My Voter File.
 Polling places in each county can be found here.
 Ballots must be dropped off by 7:00 p.m. on Election Day.

 Identification Requirements